$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Introduction

 If $K=\R$, then $\mathrm{Iso}(\R^n)\simeq O(n, \R)$ and the representation \emph{is not} irreducible.
 Its irreducible summands are spaces of spherical harmonics and there is a whole $\lfloor \frac{d}{2}\rfloor$-dimensional family of scalar products having the desired property, see \cite{Kostlan93}.

 If $K=\mathbb{Q}_p$, then $\mathrm{Iso}(\Q_p^n)\simeq\GL(n, \Z_p)$ (see \cite[Theorem 2.4]{EvansRaban19}).
-Moreover, Evans \cite{Evans88,Evan88_2,Evans90,Evans93,evansLocalFields2001,Evans07} introduced a notion of \emph{gaussian} distribution on a $p$-adic vector space, which essentially corresponds to a choice of lattice in the vector space (in the same way as real gaussian structures corresponds to scalar products, see \cref{sec:probability}).
-Using this correspondence, in this context the above problem can be formulated as: find all lattices in $\Q_p[x_1, \ldots, x_n]_{(d)}$ which are invariant under the action of $\GL(n, \Z_p)$ by change of variables.
+Moreover, Evans \cite{Evans88,Evan88_2,Evans90,Evans93,evansLocalFields2001,Evans07} introduced a notion of \emph{gaussian} distribution on a $p$-adic vector space, which essentially corresponds to a choice of lattice in the vector space (in the same way as real gaussian structures corresponds to scalar products, see Section \ref{sec:probability}).
+Using this correspondence, in this context the problem of determining the invariant distributions can be formulated as: find all lattices in $\Q_p[x_1, \ldots, x_n]_{(d)}$ which are invariant under the action of $\GL(n, \Z_p)$ by change of variables.
+As in the real case, these invariant distributions have nice properties in terms of computing expectation of number of zeroes of system of random equations, see Section \ref{sec:expected}.

-Our \cref{thm:FixIsOnePointintro} implies that, if $\lambda$ is $p$-core (in particular if $p>d$), there is only one such lattice (up to scaling) and therefore only one probability distribution on $\Q_p[x_1, \ldots, x_n]_{(d)}$ with the required property (up to scaling).
-See \cref{sec:probability} for more details.
+Theorem \ref{thm:FixIsOnePointintro} implies that, if $p>d$, there is only one such lattice (up to scaling) and therefore only one probability distribution on $\Q_p[x_1, \ldots, x_n]_{(d)}$ with the required property, up to scaling (see Section \ref{sec:probability} for more details).

-Here again the irreducibility of $\rho_{n,d}^{\Q_p}:\GL(n, \Z_p)\to \GL(\Q_p[x_1, \ldots, x_n]_{(d)})$ (\cref{thm:repIsIrred} below) plays a role for the uniqueness, but in a different way (compared to the complex case).
-More generally, we have the following result, proved in \cref{sec:proofofcoro}.
+\begin{theorem} There are finitely many gaussian distributions on $\Q_p[x_1, \ldots, x_n]_{(d)}$ (up to multiples) which are invariant under the action of $\GL(n, \Z_p)$ by change of variables.
+Moreover, if $p>d$, there is only one such distribution (up to multiples), which is given by the uniform measure\footnote{This means that a random polynomial sampled from this distribution can be written as where the $\zeta_\alpha$ are independent uniform random variables in $\Z_p.$} on $\Z_p[x_1, \ldots, x_n]_{(d)}$. \end{theorem} The irreducibility of $\rho_{n,d}:\GL(n, \Z_p)\to \GL(\Q_p[x_1, \ldots, x_n]_{(d)})$ (Theorem \ref{thm:repIsIrred} below) plays a role for the uniqueness, but in a different way (compared to the complex case).
+More generally, we have the following result, proved in Section \ref{sec:proofofcoro}, which could be of some interest, for instance, for the study of random tensors over nonarchimedean local fields.